MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     * Application Insights API for Web Applications: Used to send telemetry from the server
     * Application Insights API for JavaScript Applications: Used to send telemetry from the client

-* The packages include these assemblies:
+* Includes assemblies in packages:
     * Microsoft.ApplicationInsights
     * Microsoft.ApplicationInsights.Platform